-International Collaboration Receives Regulatory Approval of Cassava Brown Streak Disease Resistant Cassava in Kenya
+International Collaboration Receives Regulatory Approval of Disease Resistant Cassava in Kenya

-ST. LOUIS, MO, June 23, 2021 –The Kenya Agricultural and Livestock Research Organization (KALRO) has received approval from the Kenyan National Biosafety Authority (NBA) for environmental release of cassava that is resistant to cassava brown streak disease (CBSD).
+ST. LOUIS, MO, August 3, 2021 –The Kenya Agricultural and Livestock Research Organization (KALRO) has received approval from the Kenyan National Biosafety Authority (NBA) for environmental release of cassava that is resistant to cassava brown streak disease (CBSD).
 The approval paves the way for conducting national performance trials (NPTs), the final step of testing new varieties before they can be registered and released to farmers.

 According to NBA’s Chief Executive Officer, Prof. Dorington Ogoyi, the decision was arrived at following a rigorous and thorough review, taking into account food, feed, and environmental safety assessment as well as consideration of socio-economic issues.
-The review process also factored public comments for 30 days, in line with the Kenyan constitution that calls for public participation.
+The review process included a public comment period for 30 days, in line with the Kenyan constitution that calls for public participation.

 “This is a welcome decision and a significant step to getting disease-resistant cassava into the hands of Kenyan farmers for addressing food security challenges,” said KALRO Director General Dr. Eliud Kireger.
 “We thank the NBA and all those who participated in the review for their diligent consideration of the application.”